Compatibility of semisimple local Langlands parameters with parahoric Satake parameters: Introduction

 \subsection{Acknowledgements}

 It is my pleasure to thank my advisor Thomas J. Haines for giving me this project, for several useful discussions about it and also for helpful comments on the preliminary version.
+I also really appreciate the kind suggestions given by very responsible reviewer and editor who make this paper much more understandable.
 My research is partially supported by a Hauptman Summer Fellowship (2021) at University of Maryland and I thank the donor Carol Fullerton for her kind support sincerely.